FIND integrated biobanks

 Invest in us

 To streamline the diagnostic development process, FIND is building capacity for biobanking services and empowering its partners to support local and global research needs.
 We plan to grow the number of centres supported by us and our partners over the next few years.
-If you would like to find out more about how you can help mobilize this ambition, please contact us at firstname.lastname@example.org.
+If you would like to find out more about how you can help realize this goal, please contact us at firstname.lastname@example.org.